jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 With this alias defined, `ssh xb` and `sftp xb` can be used to login.

-## First login tasks
+## Transfer files

-If you have any files stored locally, you can transfer them using `sftp`.
+If you have any files stored locally, you can transfer them using `sftp`, `scp`, etc.

 ```sh
 	# connect to the pi, using the `xb` alias defined above